Voultapher/sort-research-rs/writeup/sort_safety/text.md

 ```

 By definition the result cannot be the input sorted by the predicate, the concept of "sorted" is nonsense without strict weak ordering.
 Yet not all possible outcomes are equal.
 Variant A returns after some time to the user and leaves the input in an unspecified order.
 The set of elements remains the same.
 Variant B is the same, with addition of raising
 an exception in C++ and a panic in Rust informing the user of the logic bug in their program.
 Variant C also returns after some time but duplicated some elements and "looses" some elements.
 Variant D "invents" new elements that were never found in the original input.
 Variant E never returns to the user.
-And Variant F could be a wide range things like an out-of-bounds read that causes a CPU MMU exception, illegal CPU instructions, stack smashing,altering unrelated program state and more.
+And Variant F could be a wide range things like an out-of-bounds read that causes a CPU MMU exception, illegal CPU instructions, stack smashing, altering unrelated program state and more.

-If the sort operation is understood as a series of swaps, C, D and E can all be quite surprising.
+If the sort operation is understood as a series of swaps, C, D, E and F can all be quite surprising.
 How could they lead to UB?

 - **C**: The duplication usually happens at the bit level, ignoring type semantics.
 If the element type is for example a `unique_ptr<int32_t>`/`Box<i32>`, these types assume unique ownership of an allocation.
 And their destructors will hand a pointer to the allocator for freeing.
 A bitwise copy results in use-after-free UB, most likely in the form of a double-free.
 - **D**: Same as Variant C, with the addition of arbitrary UB usually caused by interpreting uninitialized memory as a valid occupancy of a type.